altiss/K-means-clustering/README.md

-# K-means-clustering for Imagery Analysi
+# K-means-clustering for Imagery Analysis